Frequently Asked Questions

-We can provide basic reference service, via email or telephone, or in person.
+We can provide basic reference service, via , or in person.
 Clients who come into Special Collections get the first priority.
 We encourage our researchers to use our UW Libraries CatalogDatabases & ListsCollection Guides Search.
 Our Digital Collections contain a range of materials including photographs, books, manuscripts and archives.
 Searching these resources from your home computer will allow you to focus your visit to the Division on materials not available to you remotely.

 Special Collections provides reference services to anyone seeking information about our holdings.
 Our primary responsibility is to UW students, faculty, and staff, and we may need to put their requests first during the busiest parts of the school year.

 After you sign in, you will need to check all of your belongings into a locker.
 You may keep loose paper, pencils, and laptops and cameras [without cases].
 Liquids cannot be stored in lockers unless in spill-proof containers.
 Consult our page on Using the Collections for more information.

 Many of our collections are described in the UW Libraries Catalog.
 A small part of the photographic materials may be viewable in our Digital Collections.
 Consult Databases & Lists for more complete information, or contact for help with your research needs.